Table of Contents

 The ZappBug Heater, for example, easily fits most suitcases and kills bed bugs at all stages when used as instructed.
 It has the potential to save you thousands in professional treatment, not to mention the bites and stress.

 Take special care when following the steps above if you ever find suspect bites or possible signs of bed bugs during your travels.

 It’s hard to keep track of things while traveling.
 That’s why we designed another checklist for you to bring on your journeys.

-You can also get this and several other printables in the free ebook.
-It was created to serve as a condensed reference for everything you might want to know about bed bugs.
+You can get this and several more helpful printables in the free ebook.
+It’s a condensed reference for everything you might want to know about bed bugs.

 How to Avoid Bed Bugs

 In reality, there are many cases in which bumping into bed bugs is out of your control.

 They are one of the most successful pests in the world and can be found in every single American state.